garrettwilliams90/probability-exercise/README.md

 ## Question 1

-What is the probability of there being Clear conditions for both streets at the same time?
+What is the probability of there being Clear conditions on street 1 and clear conditions on street 2?

-$P(Street 1= Clear ∩ Street 2=Clear)$
+> When solving probability problems, the language is usually very important.
+In this case, the word `and` is used.

+> Here, we can use the conditional probability formula: $P(B|A) = P(A\space and\space B)/P(A)$, but the terms in the formula will need to be moved around first!

 ```python